lw292/rimpact/README.md

 This will parse your data file, extract the author fields, calculate the number of collaborators and publications for each author, and generate the html, JavaScript and data required to display the force-directed graph.

 All generated files will be saved to the path you specify when you run the task.
-Typically, if you follow the conventions, you would end up having this directory in your *public/results* directory:
+Typically, if you follow the conventions, you will end up having this directory in your *public/results* directory:

     public/results/your_project_name/authors